 This type of order is issued to protect a party who is in a close relationship with another who has become abusive.
 The protected party must have suffered abuse or have been threatened with abuse.
 The abuse or threat must be from someone who is in a close relationship with the protected party.
 Examples include spouses, former spouses, boyfriends, girlfriends, and family relatives.

 Civil Harassment Orders

 This type of order is issued to protect one party from violence, stalking, serious harassment, or threats of violence.
 The protected party must have suffered some sort of violence or a threat of violence from another party.
 Examples include neighbors, roommates, coworkers, or distant family members.

 Elder or Adult Dependent Orders

 This type of order is issued to protect a person who either over the age of 65 or, is a younger adult dependent.
 The protected party must have suffered some sort of violence or a threat of violence from another party.
 Examples include neighbors, roommates, coworkers, or distant family members.

 Emergency Protective Orders

 This type of order is issued when a law enforcement officer makes a request to a judge.
 The emergency protective order takes effect immediately and can last up to 7 days.
 This often occurs when a police officers respond to a call for domestic violence.
 The judge can order the abusive person to leave the home and stay away from the victim and any children.

-This final order is issued when you appear in court for a hearing on a temporary restraining order.
+This final order is issued when you appear in court for temporary orders.
 The judge can issue an order that will restrain the abuser for up to 5 years.
-Upon termination, the protected person can make a request for a new restraining order.
+Upon termination, the protected person can make a request for a new orders.

 Criminal Protective Orders

 A criminal protective order is requested by the District Attorney who is filing criminal charges against a defendant.